 - 3.Students will SUMMARIZE and APPRAISE different historical interpretations and evidence in order to CONSTRUCT past events.
 Bloom Taxonomy's Cognitive Process: UNDERSTAND, EVALUATE, APPLY - 4.Students will IDENTIFY historical arguments in a variety of sources and EXPLAIN how they were constructed, EVALUATING credibility, perspective, and relevance.
 Bloom Taxonomy's Cognitive Process: REMEMBER, UNDERSTAND, EVALUATE - 5.Students will CREATE well-supported historical arguments and narratives that demonstrate an awareness of audience.
 Bloom Taxonomy's Cognitive Process: CREATE, APPLY - 6.Students will APPLY historical knowledge and historical thinking "in order to infer what drives and motivates human behavior in both past and present."
-Bloom Taxonomy's Cognitive Process: APPLY, ANALYZE 20 - demonstrate a knowledge of historical events - Understand the chronology of Modern (since 1821) Latin American history - understand the causes and processes involved in the growth and development of Latin America over time - understand the historical roots of the contemporary world - will understand the relationships between the institutions, conflicts, and values of today as the legacy of our predecessors - will express their understanding in papers and classroom discussion - appreciate the study of history. - will enable students to relate events of the past to their own lives and times. - will appropriately use these concepts in tests, papers, and in classroom discussion - understand historical methods - critical analysis of texts and argument - interpretation of evidence - conduct research in a variety of media - cite sources appropriately
+Bloom Taxonomy's Cognitive Process: APPLY, ANALYZE 16 - 1. demonstrate a knowledge of historical events - 1.
+Understand the chronology of New Mexico history - 2. understand the causes and processes involved in the growth and development of New Mexico over time, including: - 1. pre-hispanic Native peoples - 2. the means and methods of Spanish colonization - 3. the development of New Mexico as a part of the Republic of Mexico - 4. the territorial period under the United States - 5. statehood and New Mexico in the 20th Century - 3. understand the historical roots of the contemporary world - 1. will understand the relationships between the institutions, conflicts, and values of today as the legacy of our predecessors - 2. will express their understanding in papers and classroom discussion - 4. appreciate the study of history. - 1. will enable students to relate events of the past to their own lives and times. - 2. will appropriately use these concepts in tests, papers, and in classroom discussion - 5. understand historical methods - 1. critical analysis of texts and argument - 2. interpretation of evidence - 3. conduct research in a variety of media - 4. cite sources appropriately